santagaz/forcer/README.md

 Each of two methods above allows having separate "configuration.yml" file for each project.

-NOTE: If you are calling Forcer from git repo directory with project files and keeping the file outside "forcer_config", please add "configuration.yml" to gitignore.
-This should help you avoiding committing sensitive data.
+NOTE: If users run Forcer from git repo directory with project files and keep the "configuration.yml" outside of "forcer_config", then users should add "configuration.yml" to gitignore.
+This will help to avoid committing sensitive data.
 For more information on setup and usage of configuration.yml please visit wiki pages of this project.

 ### Excluding certain metadata from deployment